sara-nl/dmp_feature_matrix/README.md

 <br>
 System Expert
 <br>
-Data Services Unit, [https://www.surfsara.nl]SURFsara (provides services in the field of supercomputers, networks, data storage and high-quality visualization)
+Data Services Unit, <br>
+[SURFsara](https://www.surfsara.nl) (provides services in the field of supercomputers, networks, data storage and high-quality visualization)

 The goal of this project is to evaluate various tools and software that can play a role in data management platform solution(s).
 The primary community that we support is the Dutch research and educational institutes so some of these ideas came forth based on specific use cases we encountered.
 We hope to make this document fit for a wider audience.
 Our goal is to think about both general and specific use cases and then try to highlight the components and strengths of each tool.
 Each use case and research data management need are unique and requires various customizations.
 So a comprehensive data management platform will include a variety of solutions and customizations.